Language manual

 Recursion over ordinary data in Coal (or any language with well-founded recursion) is always guaranteed to terminate.
 This implies that all data is finite as well.
 In many cases, this is desirable — it makes reasoning about programs predictable and safe.
 However, there are situations where we want potentially infinite structures or non-terminating behavior.
 For example:

-• Infinite sequences of numbers, like the natural numbers, are easy to define in Haskell using laziness:
+- Infinite sequences of numbers, like the natural numbers, are easy to describe in Haskell due to its lazy-by-default evaluation strategy:

 nats = [0..]